Percona-QA/percona-qa/pmm-tests/README.md

 ```

 The options are quite clear.
 The interesting part for us maybe `--run-tests` option.
-I will start the PS instance on /tmp and will run all tests agains it.
+It will start the PS instance on /tmp and will run all tests against it.

 ```